mauritssilvis/lesTools/README.md

 Mirko Signorelli is kindly acknowledged for his assistance in determining the accuracy of the model statistics.

-## nearWallScaling
+## Near-wall scaling behavior `nearWallScaling`

-> A tool to study the near-wall scaling behavior of subgrid-scale models and other physical quantities that are based on the velocity field of incompressible turbulent flows
+> A tool to study the near-wall scaling behavior of physical quantities that are based on the velocity field of incompressible turbulent flows

+### About

+The `nearWallScaling` module of `lesTools` is a tool to study the near-wall scaling behavior of physical quantities that are based on the velocity field of incompressible turbulent flows.
+This module can, for example, be used to analyze the near-wall scaling behavior of subgrid-scale models.

 ### Background